SeattleTestbed/docs/Operating/Clearinghouse/XMLRPCClientLibrary.md

 USERNAME = "your_username"

 # Only one of either the API key or the private key is needed.
 If providing
-# your API key, be sure to pass the API key to the !SeattleClearinghouseClient
+# your API key, be sure to pass the API key to the SeattleClearinghouseClient
 # constructor below.
 #API_KEY = "your_api_key"
 PRIVATE_KEY_STRING = open("your_username.privatekey").read()